EXCLUSIVE-Mercuria raises $1.1 bln, may sell stake next year

 selling up to 20 percent of its equity to one or two investors

-by the end of 2012, but only if it found the right partner.
+by the end of next year if they found the right partner.

 Mercuria, founded seven years ago and now with a turnover of